Wilson Carvalho: Return to non-League

 Wilson was unveiled as signed for Macclesfield Town on 7 September 2020.
 The club was wound up a few days later, on 16 September.
 He signed for National League South club Hampton & Richmond Borough in October 2020.
 He scored one goal in 17 appearances in the 2020–21 season, which was curtailed early due to the COVID-19 pandemic in England.
 He was handed a six-match ban by The Football Association after being sent off for spitting in a game with Bedworth United.

 He joined Southern League Premier Division South side Hendon in July 2021.
-He scored two goals on his debut in a 4–0 win at Truro City on 14 August, the first of three goals in thirteen games for the "Greens".
+He scored two goals on his debut in a 4–0 win at Truro City on 14 August, the first of three goals in 13 games for the "Greens".
 On 23 November 2021, he signed with divisional rivals Walton Casuals.
 He played 14 games in what remained of the 2021–22 season.
 Walton Casuals folded on 9 June 2022.
 In August 2022, Carvalho signed for Hayes & Yeading United, before signing for Westfield later that month, and for Kings Langley in September 2022.
+Kings Langley were relegated from the Southern League Premier Division Central at the end of the 2022–23 season.

+In June 2023, Carvalho signed for Northern Premier League Division One Midlands club Spalding United.
+He scored two goals in 14 games at the start of the 2023–24 season, though did not feature after mid-October.